 Our pets give us so much — love and laughter, sure, but also a ton of leftover fur on the carpet and furniture.
 And even those of us accustomed to running errands in sweatpants covered in hair and sharing a bed with a shedding animal will want to do something about it from time to time.
 That’s where an excellent vacuum comes in.
 You want a machine that doesn’t tangle with hair, cleans up messes in even the tightest corners of your home, and works fast — just in case you have a skittish pet.
 And if you’re living in tight quarters, you need a vacuum that does all that in addition to being compact enough to store in a small closet.
-We spoke to celebrity dog trainers, pet startup founders, veterinarians, and other notable animal people to find out what vacuum they swear by to keep their space fur-free (or as close to it as humanly possible).
+We spoke to celebrity dog trainers, pet-start-up founders, veterinarians, other notable animal people, and even our very own Strategist testers to find out what vacuum they swear by to keep their space fur-free (or as close to it as humanly possible).

 Best overall vacuum for pets